kenatibm/MadridLabDocumentation/workbooks/Intro/README.md

 	<img src=images/Intro-03-brackets-extensions.png width=600>

-	The **IntelliJ IDEA** will be used to create a MFP adapter and uset the built-in Maven project features, IntelliJ IDEA is a Java integrated development environment (IDE) for developing computer software.
+	The **IntelliJ IDEA** will be used to create a MFF adapter and uset the built-in Maven project features, IntelliJ IDEA is a Java integrated development environment (IDE) for developing computer software.
 It is developed by JetBrains, and is available as an Apache 2 Licensed community edition. [https://www.jetbrains.com/idea/download/](https://www.jetbrains.com/idea/download/)

 	<img src=images/Intro-Intellij.png width=600>